-Beds, assisted breathing devices, and other equipment are rented to own.
+Beds, assisted breathing devices and other equipment are rented to own.
 The cost of the equipment is divided over 13 months and once paid, becomes the property of the person living with ALS.

-When the loss of independent ambulation occurs, braces, canes, walkers, and wheelchairs should be considered.
-The transition to and from each of these assistive devices should be monitored in the clinic (Figure 9).
+When the loss of independent ambulation occurs, braces, canes, walkers and wheelchairs should be considered.
+The transition to and from each of these assistive devices should be monitored in the clinic (Figure 8).
 Braces to stabilize the ankle, called ankle-foot orthoses, are helpful if you have a foot drop.
 They prevent catching your toe and tripping.

-Figure 9: Transitions in assisted devices.
+Figure 9: Four-wheeled walker.